deathbreakfast/math-helper/CODE_ANALYSIS.md

 - [x] achievement_service.py split into modules (✅ COMPLETE: Reduced from 2,828 lines to 571 lines)
 - [x] routes.py split into domain files (✅ COMPLETE)
-- [ ] usePracticeSession.ts refactored
+- [x] usePracticeSession.ts refactored (✅ COMPLETE: Reduced from 590 to 403 lines, extracted to 4 modules)
 - [x] All functions with complexity >20 refactored (✅ COMPLETE: Complex functions extracted to specialized checkers)
 - [ ] Test coverage >80% for services
 - [ ] All files <500 lines (achievement_service.py: 571 lines - acceptable as facade with 24 public methods)